oilstel/elliott/_posts/2019-08-18-expansive-explore-pages.md

 ---

 *Hey there, thanks for reading this post.
-I'm an designer, developer, consultant based in New York City currently looking for employment.
+I'm a designer, developer, consultant based in New York City currently looking for employment.
 I'm particularly interested in helping companies make their products more playful and expansive.
 I can give you a new perspective or your current product or help you build something from scratch.
 Hope to hear from you: elliottcost@gmail.com.*